NeoGeographyToolkit/StereoPipeline/docs/examples/skysat.rst

        v[1-4].tif ba/run-v[1-4].tsai v[1-4].gcp \
        -o ba/run

-It is very important to not use the ``pinhole`` session here, rather ``nadirpinhole``, as the former does not filter well interest points in this steep terrain.

 The ``--auto-overlap-params`` option used earlier is useful a very large number of images is present and a preexisting DEM of the area is available, which need not be perfectly aligned with the cameras.
 It can be used